zjsxwc/makeflow-erp/README.md

 Makeflow is inspired by the GNU tool `make`, and now we introduce the idea to the ERP/OA system where workflow is heavily used.

-The weakness of workflow is that it cannot handle the situation well when multiple unordered sibling place appears, And I found the idea of `makefile` is perfectly suit the situation, So I started this project.
+The weakness of workflow is that it cannot handle the situation well when multiple unordered sibling places appear, And I found the idea of `makefile` is perfectly suit the situation, So I started this project.